dailynexusdata/dailynexusdata.github.io/src/guides/installation.md

 Type in 'live server' and install the first extension that shows up.

-### Prettier
+### Prettier ESLint

-Go to extensions again and this time type in 'Prettier'.
-Install the first option, 'Prettier - Code Formatter'
+Go to extensions again and this time type in 'Prettier ESLint'.
+Install the second option, 'Prettier ESLint', currently it has over 300,000 downloads.

 <Divider />